abhidg/writings/poems/moments-train.md

 Moving slowly at first
 Then gathering speed.

 A row of lights pass by
 It is another train
 More like us, going somewhere
 Some of them, bored.

 The effect of Doppler
 Sounds into my ear
 Muted though by glass
-Fast, it rushes past
+Fast, it rushes past.

 Like a century, it is
 How long a journey it seems
 The same things repeat
 over and over.

 Even the words grow boring
 My patience grows thin
 I ask the time again
 Ninety minutes left.

 An old man speaks to a
 Reader of books
 Someone throws food into
 A dusty dustbin.

 Soon in the future
 This tapestry will be done
-The journey will have finished and I'll be at rest.
+The journey will have finished
+and I'll be at rest.

 The locomotive whirls on
 Infinity passes, stops
 And passes again.
 And then we are there.
 At last.